 What should I do if my website is getting old and boring?

-This especially applies to planned giving, since your prospects will visit your website over a period of a few days before contacting you and not month after month.
+This especially applies to planned giving, since your prospects will visit your website over a period of a few days before contacting you, and not visit month after month.
 Remember, the site will always look fresh because it is a one-time visit.

 Do prospects expect privacy on a fundraising website?

-Yes, and it’s essential in making them comfortable enough to spend time exploring your website.
+Yes, and it’s essential to make them feel comfortable enough to spend time exploring your website.
 Tell them that they are not being monitored, and mean it.
-(Take a look at VirtualGiving.Com‘s websites that back you up by posting a friendly but explicit privacy notice for you.)

 Can I, and should I, secretly capture visitors’ e-mail addresses from my website?